-Rice flour agar (RFA) medium was prepared with 20 g of organic rice flour, 15 g of Bacto agar, 2 g of Yeast Extract (BactoTM) in 1 L water with 500,000 units of penicillin G added after autoclaving for 20 min at 120°C. Fresh homemade potato dextrose broth (PDB) was prepared with 200 g of sliced organic potatoes boiled during 30 minutes in 800 mL sterile water.
-The preparation was filtrated through multi-layer gauze.
+Rice flour agar (RFA) medium was prepared with 20 g of organic rice flour, 15 g of Bacto agar, 2 g of Yeast Extract (BactoTM) in 1 L water with 500,000 units of penicillin G added after autoclaving for 20 min at 120°C. Fresh homemade potato dextrose broth (PDB) was prepared with 200 g of sliced organic potatoes boiled for 30 min in 800 ml sterile water.
+The preparation was filtrated through multilayer gauze.
 The filtrated solution was added with 20 g of glucose and replenished to 1 L.